What is Li-Fraumeni syndrome?

 - If the types of cancers match up with what might be observed in those with Li-Fraumeni syndrome.

-If doctors or genetic counselors suspect a person has Li-Fraumeni syndrome, diagnostic testing may take place:
+If health care providers or genetic counselors suspect a person has Li-Fraumeni syndrome, diagnostic testing may take place:

 - A blood sample is collected.